phamthanhsang-cs/SOC-in-my-Pocket/README.md

 <!-- GETTING STARTED -->
 ## Introduction

-SOC in My Pocket (SOCIMP) is my flagship project in cybersecurity so far.
-This basic SOC project is designed for Security and SOC Analysts, centered around the core pillars of People, Process, and Technologies (PPT) – the foundation of effective SOC operations.
-By focusing on adversaries' Tactics, Techniques, and Procedures (TTPs) for threat detection and response, SOCIMP helps me learn how to proactively defend against complex cyber threats.
-With its advanced monitoring, automation, and response capabilities, this SOC setup showcases my knowledge of cybersecurity and reflects my vision about a safer digital world for everyone.
+**SOC in My Pocket (SOCIMP)** is my very first and flagship project in cybersecurity so far.
+This basic SOC project is designed for **Security and SOC Analysts**, centered around the core pillars of **People, Process, and Technologies (PPT)** – the foundation of effective SOC operations.

+By focusing on adversaries' **Tactics, Techniques, and Procedures (TTPs)** for threat detection and response, SOCIMP helps me learn how to proactively defend against complex cyber threats.

+With its advanced monitoring, automation, and response capabilities, this SOC setup showcases my knowledge of cybersecurity and reflects my vision of a safer digital world for everyone.

 ### Prerequisites